-As described in [Rector et al., 2004] additional reasoning can occur within OWL-DL ontologies when domain and range axioms are provided (as well as, e.g., property closure axioms).
-We explicitly do not consider these constraints in the current version of owlifier because they also often result in modeling errors for inexperienced OWL-DL users [Rector et al., 2004].
+As described in [19] additional reasoning can occur within OWL-DL ontologies when domain and range axioms are provided (as well as, e.g., property closure axioms).
+We explicitly do not consider these constraints in the current version of owlifier because they also often result in modeling errors for inexperienced OWL-DL users [19].
 Instead, we adopt the approach of more traditional description logics, which do not have explicit domain and range axioms.
 Although not currently supported in owlifier, domain and range constraints as well as property closure axioms can be inferred from given relationship blocks.